-The lab engages in several research projects, trying to bring new insight to the field of conflict resolution and learn from the success and failure stories of the past in order to build a toolbox for facing the conflicts of the future.
+The Boris Mints Institute Conflict Resolution Lab engages in several research projects, trying to bring new insight to the field of conflict resolution and learn from the success and failure stories of the past in order to build a toolbox for facing the conflicts of the future.

 In collaboration with the Evens Program in Mediation and Conflict Management and the Academic Institute for Structural Reforms